instill-ai/component/tools/compogen/README.md

 - Implement a way to inject extra sections if a component needs further documentation (e.g. by adding a `doc.json` file with a structured array that describes the position and content of the new section.

+## Next steps

+- `compogen validate` might be used validate any component configuration.
+- `compogen new [--operator]` might be used to generate the skeleton of a component.
+- In the future we might want to generate documentation in different languages.
+This will require some thought.